Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The current policy is to have an appropriate mix of executive and independent directors to maintain the

-the Board consists of six members, three of whom are independent directors.
-The Board periodically evaluates
+Board consists of six members, three of whom are independent directors.
+The Board periodically evaluates the

-the need for change in its composition and size.
+need for change in its composition and size.

 The policy of the Company on directors’ appointment and remuneration, including criteria for determining

-qualifications, positive attributes, independence of a director and other matters provided under Sub-section (3)
+qualifications, positive attributes, independence of a director and other matters provided under Sub-section (3) of

-of section 178 of the Companies Act, 2013, adopted by the Board is recommended by the Nomination and
+section 178 of the Companies Act, 2013, adopted by the Board is recommended by the Nomination and

 Remuneration Committee.
-We affirm that the remuneration paid to the directors is as per the terms laid out in
+We affirm that the remuneration paid to the directors is as per the terms laid out in the

-the nomination and remuneration policy of the Company.
+nomination and remuneration policy of the Company.

 NOMINATION AND REMUNERATION COMMITTEE :